Nilansh29-dotcom/wine-classification/README.md

 ##  Model Performance

 * Accuracy: 68%
-* Confusion Matrix used for evaluation
+* Confusion Matrix, f1 score and precision-recall used for evaluation

 ## How to Run